blether

 The longer answer

 WriteUpp's strength is breadth.
 It covers physio, OT, speech and language, and psychotherapy, and it has the maturity that comes from a decade of iteration.
-Their AI note-drafting exists as a pay-per-use add-on (WriteUpp AI), which is a reasonable model if you dip in and out.
-Pay for the notes you actually generate.
+Their AI Medical Scribe add-on is a separate £23.95/user/month subscription on top of the base plan — a reasonable choice if you don't need AI notes; if you do, the costs stack.

 Blether is narrower by design.
 We chose therapy specifically because the rhythm of sole-practice counselling is different from physio or OT.
 Fewer clients, longer relationships, notes that lean narrative rather than coded.
 BACP Ethical Framework templates, risk flagging, and the AI prompt all reflect that.